Pelagicore/qface/docs/grammar.rst

 .. note::

-    For the sake of simplicity, as an API designer you should carefully evaluate if this is required.
-The typical way in QFace to allow extensions is normally to write your own code-generator and use type annotations.
+    For the sake of simplicity, as an API designer you should carefully evaluate if an extension is required.
+The typical way in QFace to allow extensions is normally to write your own code-generator and use type annotations for kind of interfaces.

     .. code-block:: js

-        @extends: Station
+        @kind: Station
         interface WeatherStation {
             real temperature;
         }